VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The highest point in France is Mont Blanc, located in the Alps.**
+- ⚡ Daily fun fact: **In 1943, the July issue of "Transportation Magazine" had an article entitled "1943 Guide to Hiring Women."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">